-If you are a person who drives at high speeds you might need traction that caters to easier handling, more control and braking time.
+If you are a person who likes to drive your Honda Accord at high speeds you might need good traction that caters to easier handling, more control and braking time.
 If you are constantly hauling large loads you might need to consider getting tires with a higher load index.
 Get clear on the performance you expect.

-Since we’re on the topic, speed rating is also something you should consider when buying.
+Speed rating is also something you should consider when buying a set of Honda Accord tires.
 Speed rating refers to the maximum speed you’re allowed to drive safely on a specific tire set.
-Using the wrong speed rating can actually invalidate your insurance, so make sure to find the speed rating on the sidewall of the tire.
+The speed rating dictates the limit when the tire will perform how it’s designed.

-We put this one up here simply because whether or not we like to admit it, the price impacts our ultimate choice immensely.
-You really get what you pay for for the most part with car tires, and for something that directly impacts your safety on the road, you should know it will cost you at least a few hundred dollars.
-A word of caution, don’t sacrifice safety for a few hundred dollars that will mean nothing if something unfortunate were to happen.
-Performance should still be the determining factor above price.
+Price impacts our ultimate choice immensely.
+Although you want to save, you really get what you pay for with a set of car tires.
+For something that directly impacts your all-season safety on the road, you should know it will cost you at least a few hundred dollars.

 This is pressing if you live in a city where highways with high speed limits are how you get around.
 Choosing a quieter one will make for a more peaceful ride.

-For something that needs to be tried and tested for their performance and value to be determined, a warranty, guarantee or both are extremely important.
+For something that needs to be tried and tested for their performance, a warranty, guarantee or both are extremely important.
 Finding the best tires for your Honda Accord isn’t just about the best thing for your car, but also the best for you as a consumer.

 When buying the best tire for your Accord, you should also consider the condition of your car as well.
 Finding the best tire is like a three-pronged attack, you need to consider your options from three different standpoints (you, your car and the new tires), and not just considering the features.

 Got a Prius?
-Find the best tires for you in our review of the Best Tires for Prius.
+Search the best tires for you in our review of the Best Tires for Prius.
 Needing an audio upgrade?
 Check out the best options for under seat subwoofers.
 Find out more awesome car needs in our top buying guides here in RRD!